SUSE/configgin-ci/README.md

 - swift-tenant-id
 - git-private-key

-You can simply `mv secrets.yml.example secrets.yml` and fill in the blanks.
+You can simply `cp secrets.yaml.example secrets.yaml` and fill in the blanks.

 Then (assuming your instance is called "lol") do a set-pipeline like this: